Parallaxes/krayt/README.md

 cd krayt/
 ./setup.sh
 ```
 It will prompt to add to system PATH (support for running the standalone command).
 If you don't want to do this, just install pytube manually.
+You will not, however, be able to run it as a standalone command.

 ## Usage